DawChihLiou/angularjs-exercise/README.md

 You can write your logics in services.
 Services are great because they can be reused through out your application, and they give your code clear layers so that you can have small and concise ```controllers``` that is easy to read.
 Services are located under ```public/javascripts/services```.

 ##### Directive
 Directives give you great flexibilities to create your elements with specific functionalities that you want them to perform.
+You can find directives under ```public/javascripts/direcitves```.

+##### General Workflow
-Now that you know what are the key components to an AngularJS app and where they are, you can start working on more details.
+Now that you know what are the key components to an AngularJS app and how they're organized, you can start working on more details.
 With this shopping platform application, we need it to perform some basic functionalities:

     - Display products
     - Display detail of selected product